• Skip to primary navigation

 Instructions

-• Use a paring knife to cut around the center of the avocado, lengthwise.
-Rotate the avocado around slowly to move your knife completely around the pit until you have two clean halves.
+• Slice the avocado open.
+Use a paring knife to cut around the center of the avocado, lengthwise.
+Start at the top and carefully rotate the avocado around slowly to move your knife completely around the pit.
+Once you've done this, gently twist the halves in opposite directions to "open" the avocado.

-• Round side up, slice the avocado to the desired thickness.
+• Slice and dice.
+Round side up, slice the avocado to the desired thickness.
 From there, you can also cut it into any size dice you'd like.
-(Avocados are slippery — to keep the slices intact, use a flat-bottomed spatula to move them to your serving plate or to the dish you’re adding them to.)

 Keywords great in salads, super foods, using avocados